 Luncheon & Panel Discussion: An Update from DC

 Panelists: Dee Wisor, NABL President; Elizabeth Walker, NABL Governmental Affairs Committee Chair; Keirston Woods, NABL Governmental Affairs Committee Vice Chair, and Jessica Giroux, NABL Director of Governmental Affairs

 During the luncheon presentation, you will learn what’s new on Capitol Hill, including how NABL has enhanced its advocacy and educational efforts over the past year.
 We will discuss how you can play a bigger advocacy role through NABL's Governmental Affairs Committee, and how NABL is moving the needle when it comes to the issues most important to the municipal market and to NABL members.

 Thursday, March 7, 5:30 pm - 6:30 pm

 Friday, March 8, 7:30 am - 8:30 am

-In this special Friday morning breakfast offering, members of the Municipal Securities Rulemaking Board (MSRB) will discuss the MSRB’s 2019 initiatives.
+In this special Friday morning continental breakfast offering, members of the Municipal Securities Rulemaking Board (MSRB) will discuss the MSRB’s 2019 initiatives.
 NABL members will have an opportunity to provide their perspective on challenges and concerns in the municipal market.
 This interactive breakfast session is an opportunity to increase engagement and communication between our two organizations.